 Brescia University partners with MBS Direct to provide textbooks and course materials online at http://bookstore.mbsdirect.net/brescia.htm.
 Students should obtain textbooks well before the first scheduled class chat begins in case there are pre-assignments found in the online syllabus.
 Students whose financial aid packaging is complete and sufficient to cover all charges may be eligible for a Student Book Voucher.
 Notification of vouchers will be sent to students' Brescia email addresses.
-(Student Book Vouchers may also be used for apparel/supplies at the Brescia Campus Store located at 9th and Allen Streets.)
+(Student Book Vouchers may also be used for apparel/supplies at the Brescia Spirit located in the Moore Center.)